Train crash in Czech Republic leaves 2 dead, dozens injured | DW | 04.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

+A train collision in the Czech Republic has left two dead, 31 injured, with a further 7 in a critical condition.
+Czech Transport Minister Karel Havlicek has blamed human error for the crash.

-Two trains collided near the Czech town of Pilsen on Wednesday, killing at least two people and leaving dozens of people injured.
+Two trains collided near the Czech town of Pilsen on Wednesday, killing two people and injuring 31.
+A further 7 people are critically injured.

 "We can confirm that two people lost their lives at the scene," Czech police said on Twitter.

-Police reported that helicopters were helping transport victims to hospital.
-Emergency services along with the local fire department were also on site dealing with injuries.
+Local emergency services said there were four helicopters helping transport victims to hospital.

 According to local media, the trains that collided were the EX 351 train and the OS 7406 train between the Domazlice and Blizejov stations.
 According to Czech Railways website, the EX 351 is an express service from Munich to Prague.
 The crash was reported to have taken place after 6 a.m.
 UTC.
-Transport Minister Karel Havlicek is heading to the scene.
+Transport Minister Karel Havlicek is on his way to the scene.

 This is a breaking news story and will be updated as more details become available.